 Understanding the competitive landscape

-Successful nonprofit websites tell stories and share information on their impact, their team and sponsors.
+Successful nonprofit websites share information on their impact (using both actual numbers and storytelling), their team and sponsors.

 What do users look for on nonprofit websites?